-Is the Los Angeles River Recreation Zone managed by the MRCA open for 2021?
+Is the LA River Recreation Zone managed by the MRCA open for 2024?

-Yes, the two LA River recreation zones managed by the MRCA—in Elysian Valley and in the Sepulveda Basin in Encinoare open May 30, 2022-September 30, 2022, including for kayaking.
+Yes, the two LA River recreation zones managed by the MRCA—in Elysian Valley and in the Sepulveda Basin in Encinoare open May 27, 2024-September 30, 2024, including for kayaking.
 In addition to kayaking, the public can enjoy walking, bird watching, and fishing along the river.
-The public must adhere to all Los Angeles County Public Health directives while using the zone.
-For the most current information visit the Los Angeles County Public Health COVID-19 public information webpage.
+The Recreation Zone may close from time to time due to inclement weather or water quality issues.
+Check out the water quality of the Recreation Zone with the LA City Sanitation link on the front page of lariverrecreation.org

 The MRCA administers two recreation zones, each in part of the river where it has a soft bottom and natural habitat and wildlife flourishes.